Welcome to Radiographic & Imaging Sciences

 Graduate students that demonstrate clinical thinking and problem-solving skills in the performance of their duties.

-The 24-month Radiographic and Imaging Program is a continuous program which begins each year with Summer Session.
-The program is designed to prepare a radiographer to perform all diagnostic procedures in an X-ray department, as well as other health settings.
+The Radiographic and Imaging Program is a continuous 24-month program which begins each year in the Summer Semester.
+The program is designed to prepare a radiographer to perform all diagnostic procedures in a Radiography department, as well as other health settings.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology, (312) 704-5300, and the California Department of Public Health, (916) 323-2786.
-JRCERT accreditation qualifies all graduates of the RT Program to take the Diagnostic Radiography ARRT Certification Examination (provided they have not been convicted of a felony).
+JRCERT accreditation qualifies all graduates of the RT Program to take the California Diagnostic Radiography Exam (CRT) and the American Registry of Radiologic Technology (ARRT) Diagnostic Radiography Certification Examination (provided they have not been convicted of a felony).
 Anyone convicted of a misdemeanor or felony must pre-apply to the ARRT before entering the program to assure that they will be able to take the national certification examination upon completion of the program.

-Returning students must fill out a petition (within the given timeframe) to be approved before readmission to the program.
+Returning students must fill out a petition (within the given time frame) to be approved before readmission to the program.
 Each petition will be reviewed on an individual basis and considered on space availability.
-Limited-license radiographers may be eligible for transfer into the program with advanced standing.
-Contact the Department Chair (ext.
-2504) or the Health Technologies Office (ext.
-2366) for further information.
+Those students who do return will only be allowed to do so one at a time.
 Certified radiographers who have completed a hospital-based training program may be eligible for up to 30 units of transfer credit toward an Associate in Arts Degree or for transfer to a California State University.
 Contact the Department Chair (ext.
 2504) for more information.
 Certified radiographers who wish to complete an Associate in Science Degree in Radiographic and Imaging Sciences at SBCC are required to complete the last two (2) semesters in the program.

 Program Student Learning Outcomes